 (Meets USFWS Indiana bat survey protocol)

-*For use with EchoClass or BCID software, full spectrum .wav files must be down sampled to frequency divided (Anabat compatible) files using the free tool ZCANT by Myotisoft.
+*For use with EchoClass or BCID software, full spectrum .wav files must be down sampled to frequency divided (Anabat compatible) files using the free tool in the demo version of Kalideoscope from Wildlife Acoustics or ZCANT by Myotisoft.
 AnaBat files cannot be converted for use in SonoBat as there is too little data in AnaBat files.

 "Grab and Go" Field Acoustic Survey Package